-(VII) PENSIONS AND RETIREMENT BENEFITS
+PENSIONS AND RETIREMENT BENEFITS

 The members of the Management Board are members of a defined contribution plan maintained in the United States.
-All of them receive additional retirement benefits from Metallurg's Supplemental Executive Retirement Plan (SERP).
+They receive additional retirement benefits from Metallurg's Supplemental Executive Retirement Plan (SERP).
 With respect to Heinz Schimmelbusch, the supplemental benefits are payable commencing at the end of his employment with AMG.

-The benefit to be paid under the AMG retirement plan will be reduced by the amounts received under the normal retirement benefit under the Pension Plan of Metallurg Inc. Pursuant to Eric Jackson's and Jackson Dunckel's SERP, it is provided that if one is employed by AMG or remains in AMG's employment until he is 65, he is entitled, whether or not he has terminated his employment, to receive AMG retirement benefits (reduced by amounts received under Metallurg's other pension plans).
+The benefit to be paid under the AMG retirement plan will be reduced by the amounts received under the normal retirement benefit under the Pension Plan of Metallurg Inc. Pursuant to Eric Jackson's and Jackson Dunckel's SERP, it is provided that if they are employed by AMG or remain in AMG's employment until the age of 65, they are entitled, whether or not they have terminated their employment, to receive AMG retirement benefits (reduced by amounts received under Metallurg's other pension plans).
 As Eric Jackson has reached age 65 and remains in AMG's employment, he has begun receiving AMG retirement benefits.
 Jackson Dunckel's benefits will be reduced if his employment with AMG ends prior to reaching age 65.